openshift/training/beta-4-setup.md

 time.
 Since we are processing them separately now, some manual intervention is required.

-This template uses the OpenShift MySQL Docker container, which knows to take some env-vars when it fires up (eg: the MySQL user / password).
-More information on the specifics of this container can be found here:
+This template uses the Red Hat MySQL Docker container, which knows to take some env-vars when it fires up (eg: the MySQL user / password).
+More information on the upstream of this container can be found here:

     https://github.com/openshift/mysql